Chicago Cube, «Chicago» residential complex, Kyiv, Ukraine

 Innovation, beauty, and energy efficiency are all embodied in the most recognizable element of Chicago Central House.

-Recall that Aestech is a manufacturer of high-strength double-glazed windows, which are the basis of the technology of frameless glazing of facades.
-The company is part of the international holding TECHIIA and was created as a result of the purchase of PROJECTS ENGINEERING CONSULTING GROUP, which has been manufacturing and installing large-format double-glazed windows for more than 10 years.
+Recall that Aestech is a manufacturer of insulated glass units with higher stiffness, which are the basis of Aestech's patented technology of frameless glazing of facades.
+The company is part of the international holding TECHIIA and was created as a result of the purchase of PROJECTS ENGINEERING CONSULTING GROUP, which has been manufacturing and installing large-format insulated glass units with higher stiffness for more than 10 years.

 The World Architecture Festival is one of the key events in architecture and development.
 Being shortlisted for the competition of this level is a marker that we are on the right track, and our solutions help architects implement big and bold projects.